PadparadschaNero/Infosci301-Final/README.md

 #### Next Steps

 Develop additional intuitive and diverse interactive visualizations.
-Optimise visual enhancements, including colour schemes, responsive layouts, and user interfaces, to improve accessibility and interpretability.
+Optimise visual enhancements, including colour schemes, responsive layouts, and user interfaces, to improve accessibility and interoperability.

+#### Team Contribution
+All team members contributed equally and collaboratively to the successful development of this project.
+Qianyue Jiao led the data collection and preprocessing phase, ensuring that all datasets adhered to international standards such as FAIR and CARE principles.
+Yifei Yang focused on exploratory data analysis and the application of potential methods for insight generation, contributing to both the technical depth and interpretability of the project.
+Zixuan Li was responsible for designing the interactive visualization dashboard and drafting the innovation flowchart, integrating user-centred design principles and technical implementation.